I Need the Definition of...

 A certified check is a check for which the issuing bank guarantees payment.
 See More.

-Certified Financial Planner (CFP) is a professional designation attained by a person who has successfully completed the requirements of the Certified Financial Planner Board.
-See More.
+Certified Financial Planner (CFP) is a professional designation attained by a financial planner or advisor who has successfully completed the requirements set by the Certified Financial Planner Board.
+The CFP is a respected designation See More.

-A Certified Public Accountant (CPA) is an accounting professional who has passed the Uniform CPA examination and has also met additional state certification and experience requirements.
-See More.
+A Certified Public Accountant (CPA) is an accounting and tax professional who has passed the Uniform CPA examination and has also met additional state certification and experience requirements.
+A CPA may independently serve the public (indi See More.

 The CFA Institute issues the CFA designation.
 CFA stands for Chartered Financial Analyst.
 A CFA charter signifies a mastery of investment management principles and usually takes at least three years to obtain.
 See More.